Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 "fish stream" has the same meaning as in the Environmental Protection and Management Regulation;

-"local Indigenous nation", in relation to an oil and gas road, means an Indigenous nation that is identified for the road in a manner specified by the commission;
+"local Indigenous nation", in relation to an energy resource road, means an Indigenous nation that is identified for the road in a manner specified by the regulator;

-"maintain", in relation to an oil and gas road, means maintain in accordance with the provisions of Part 3 respecting maintenance or restoration;
+"maintain", in relation to an energy resource road, means maintain in accordance with the provisions of Part 3 respecting maintenance or restoration;

 "major culvert" means a culvert crossing a stream or wetland that